ssankura/py220-2018/adv-py/w01-class.md

 * Where are you struggling?
 * Where do you need more information?

 Let us know!
-Use Slack or post q question on Canvas.
+Use Slack or post a question on Canvas.

 Know of others?
 Clone and branch / amend / push and send a PR.